Michael-AUG/Michael-AUG.github.io/coding.markdown

 Another little project I worked on was a script, controlled by a monentary switch attached to the GPIO pins on my Pi, to restart a couple of services.
 As I use my Pi for radio logging, it is important I can quickly restart these services when needed.
 For more information, [see here](https://github.com/Michael-AUG/RestartLog).

+The big project I have worked on, however, is [ToppLog](https://github.com/Michael-AUG/ToppLog) - an amateur radio logging program contained within BASH, which makes use of the Hamlib rigctl system to read data from the rig, and logs into handy .csv files.
+This project was initially a rainy-day job which has turned into something much bigger.

 You can find these, and various other projects I have worked on, on [my GitHub page](https://github.com/Michael-AUG).
 I am grateful to various people for helping me with my projects, not limited to Mitch AB4MW, Torin MM1STK and Tom M0LTE.
 I am certainly still an 'amateur' coder but enjoy it when a piece of code speeds up or simplifies my life.

 As well as Bash scripting, I have also learned Markdown and have used that to create this website entirely in the Nano Terminal text editor.
 See below: